Dr. Claudio Aporta

 - Marine Spatial Planning

-Claudio was born and raised in the province of Mendoza, Argentina – where he also completed his BA in Communication at Universidad Nacional de Cuyo.
+Claudio was born and raised in the province of Mendoza, Argentina – where he completed his BA in Communication at Universidad Nacional de Cuyo.
 He holds a Ph.D. in Anthropology from the University of Alberta.
 He was a Postdoctoral Fellow at Université Laval, and a faculty member in the Department of Sociology and Anthropology at Carleton University, before moving to Dalhousie in 2013.
-He held the Canada-US Fulbright Chair at the University of Washington in 2012.
+He held the Canada-US Fulbright Chair at the University of Washington in 2012. his research is at a crossroads between Anthropology and Geography.

 Claudio has done ethnographic research in the Canadian Arctic since 1998.
-He has documented Inuit knowledge and use of marine and coastal areas in the Eastern Canadian Arctic and in Nunavik.
+He has documented Inuit knowledge and use of marine and coastal areas in all regions of the Canadian Arctic.
 Claudio’s research has also focused on the geographic representation of indigenous environmental knowledge.
 His projects have been funded by Wenner-Gren, SSHRC, NSERC, National Geographic Society, Canada Foundation for Innovation, Levrhulme Trust, the Government of Nunavut, and a number of indigenous organizations.
-He is also a faculty member of the Geomatics and Cartographic Research Centre at Carleton University, and the current director of Dalhousie University’s Esri GIS Centre of Excellence for Higher Education.
-Some outcomes of Claudio’s work include the creation of digital atlases (see http://paninuittrails.org, and http://sikuatlas.ca/index.html).
+He is also a faculty member of the Geomatics and Cartographic Research Centre at Carleton University, and the current director of MAP VISLAB.
+Some outcomes of Claudio’s work include the co-creation of digital atlases (see http://paninuittrails.org/, and http://sikuatlas.ca/index.html, https://www.ntkp.ca/, https://www.anijaarniq.com/, http://pikialasorsuaq.org/en/Resources/Pikialasorsuaq-Atlas ).

 Latest Professional Honours